fredgrott/MyAndroidStuff/README.md

 If you are a startup cofounder fully funded and ready to build the first version of you Android app than you should contact me via the below addy.
 Please, no recruiter spam.

+Due to spam, you need to answer this question first in your email:

+Why does multiplying a series of primes in order and addding one produce a slim sieve that produces primes always?

 fred DOT grott AT gmail DOT com